dogaegeozden/DecimalToBinaryConverter/README.md

 ## Introduction

-This is a decimal to binary converter you can enter numbers to convert them into binary code.
+This is a decimal to binary converter that you can enter numbers to convert them into binary code.

 ## Features